Skip to main content

 What are Confluence tooltips used for?

 Sometimes, a concept needs more explanation than is wise to give within the text itself.
-If you want to add extra term definitions or user guidance without derailing the flow of your text, you can do just that with a Confluence Tooltip.
+If you want to add extra term definitions or user guidance without derailing the flow of your text, you can do just that with a Confluence tooltip.

 What is a Confluence tooltip?